Applications of the duality between the Complex Monge-Amp\`ere Equation and the Hele-Shaw flow: An extension

 Accepting this argument, we see that to any $\alpha\in \Diff_0(\mathbb P^1)$ we have an associated smooth geodesic ray in the space of K\"ahler metrics on $\mathbb P^1$ that starts at $\omega_\phi$ and has limit $\omega + dd^c \ln |z|^2$ at infinity (i.e.\ as $\tau$ tends to zero).
 Of course different $\alpha$ can give rise to the same flow, but the ambiguity is precisely coming from the subgroup of ``angular diffeomorphisms'' given by

 Moreover this process can be reversed, since any smooth geodesic joining $\omega_\phi$ to $\omega + dd^c \ln |z|^2$ comes from a regular solution to the complex Monge-Amp\`ere Equation, and thus gives rise to a foliation by harmonic discs.
-By the harder direction of \cite[Theorem 3.1]{RW} we know that such discs can only be those described in Proposition \ref{prop:harmonicdiscs}.
+By the harder direction of \cite[Theorem 3.1]{RW} we know that such discs can only be those described in the proof of Theorem \ref{thm:main:repeat}.
 Finally it is clear from the proof of Theorem \ref{thm:existencepotential} that different Hele-Shaw flows give rise to different potentials $\phi$ and vice versa.
-Thus in all we have the following explicit description of all smooth geodesics rays in the space of K\"ahler metrics on $\mathbb P^1$ that have limit $\omega + dd^c \log |z|^2$ as follows:
+Thus in all we have the following explicit description of all smooth geodesics rays in the space of K\"ahler metrics on $\mathbb P^1$ that have limit $\omega_{FS} + dd^c \log |z|^2$ as time tends to infinity:

 \begin{theorem} The duality that associates a weak geodesic ray to the Hele-Shaw flow gives a bijection between $ \Diff_0(\mathbb P^1)/\Gamma$ and

 \end{theorem}